talkohavy/guides/docs/programming/databases/mongodb.md

 And hit **Install MongoDB CLI**, then hit the **Download** button.

----

-### - C. Connect to your remote server

-To connect to your remote database, you can type one of two commands; One which includes your password, and one that isn't.

-#### 1. Using CLI `mongosh`

-In your terminal, run the following command:
+Once installed, run the following command in your terminal:

 ```bash
 mongosh "mongodb://localhost:27017"
 ```

-Or if you have a password:
+Or, if you have a password:

 ```bash
 mongosh --host localhost:27017 --username mongoadmin --password secret --authenticationDatabase admin
 ```

-Or if you have a certificate:
+Or, if you have a certificate:

 ```bash
 mongosh --tls --tlsCAFile rootCA.crt --tlsCertificateKeyFile client.pem --host localhost:27017 --username mongoadmin --password secret --authenticationDatabase admin